Does giving away free books work? Every self-publishing author asks this question.

-How does giving away free Kindle ebooks help real sales?
-In my own case, I think I have asked myself this question at least one thousand times.
+In my case, I think I have asked myself this question at least one thousand times.

-Over the years, I must have given away more ebooks than I dare contemplate, either by using Amazon KDP Select, making ebooks free on Smashwords, and even by turning one or two ebooks into perma-free for some time.
+Over the years, I must have given away more ebooks than I dare contemplate.
+I have used Amazon KDP Select and Smashwords and even turned a couple of ebooks into perma-free for some time.

-Of course, I have tried 1,001 other means of book promotion, but after six years of trial and error, mostly error, I have to say that on the basis of return on investment, that giving away free Kindle ebooks is an economical and viable means of book promotion.
+Of course, I have tried 1,001 other means of book promotion.
+But after years of trial and error, mostly error, I can say this.
+Based on return on investment, giving away free books is an economical and viable means of book promotion.

-When compared to say an expensive promotion on Bookbub for free or paid ebooks, or Facebook Ads, Google Ads, Goodreads Ads or any other form of paid promotion, giving away a few, or a hundred, or even a few thousand ebooks costs nothing.
+But giving away a few, or a hundred, or even a few thousand ebooks costs you nothing.

 But the benefits are real.
-Firstly, on KDP, free ebooks help push your book and author ranking higher, which makes your ebook more discoverable to paying readers.
+Firstly, on KDP, free ebooks help push your book and author ranking a little higher.
+It can make your ebook more discoverable to paying readers.

-Free ebooks are the best way to garner reviews.
+Free ebooks are a proven way to get book reviews.

 It’s easy to think that a free ebook is a lost sale, but this is not necessarily true.